-In another resonance with modern times, the author shows how decisions were often diverted into the hands of witch-hunters, witch-finders (including self-appointed Witchfinder General, Matthew Hopkins), witch-prickers and other experts as well as the quaintly titled cunning-folk consulted by prosecutors and victims.
-Crimen Exceptum
+In another resonance with modern times, the author shows how decisions were often diverted into the hands of witch-hunters, witch-finders (including self-appointed Witchfinder General, Matthew Hopkins), witch-prickers and other experts as well as the quaintly titled ‘cunning-folk’ consulted by prosecutors and ‘victims’.

-(crimes apart).
+Crimen Exceptum (crimes apart).
+Part of Durston’s Crime History Series.
 A straightforward and authoritative guide.
 Shows the rise and fall of prosecutions.
 Backed by a wealth of learning and research.

 ‘A range of specialist tests developed to establish that a suspect truly was a witch.
 These included “swimming”, “pricking”… identifying a witch’s teat, requiring her to recite the Lord’s Prayer or other well-known passage of scripture… and any positive results obtained from the various techniques, such as scratching a suspect or boiling a victim’s urine… to break a spell or to identify who had cast it.’

 ‘An excellent overall history of English witch trials replete with fascinating examples drawn from pamphlets and trial records.
 The book is written in fluid prose, understandable to the legal layperson.
 I cannot recommend Crimen Exceptum highly enough to anyone interested in the factual background to witchcraft prosecutions in England.’– Catherine Meyrick, author of historical fiction (full review on Catherine’s blog).

 ‘Presented in an accessible fashion … good and evenhanded discussions of some technical issues.
 Durston also makes good use of early eighteenth-century newspaper reports about witchcraft, a source hitherto little drawn on by historians of witchcraft.’– Social History.